kosa12/kopuz/README.md

 - `~/.cache/kopuz/covers/` — cached album art

 If covers aren't showing or the library looks off, just delete the cache folder and hit rescan.

-### Scrobbling functionality

-Scrobbling functionality is only available through MusicBrainz (for now).
-To enable it, you need to provide a valid MusicBrainz token in the configuration file.
-The scrobbling also is only available for your local musics.
-It's highly recommended to use [jellyfin-plugin-listenbrainz](https://github.com/lyarenei/jellyfin-plugin-listenbrainz), because if you also use other music apps for your jellyfin server, you can scrobble your music from anywhere.

 ## Optimization